 - the child requires medical, hospital or ambulance treatment, or there is another emergency.

 Excursions and regular outings

-Excursions are outings organised by yourself when the children leave your residence or approved venue in your company.
-A routine outing is a type of excursion undertaken on a regular basis.
+Excursions are outings organised by yourself when the children leave your residence or an approved venue in your company.
+A routine outing is a type of excursion undertaken regularly.
 A regular outing means a walk, drive or trip to and from a destination that you visit regularly for example picking up and dropping off children at school.
 The circumstances relevant to a risk assessment will be the same on each outing.

 Excursions, including regular outings, provide valuable opportunities for children to explore the wider community and extend the educational program.
 Educators and approved providers must be mindful of additional risks that may be present.
 Excursions must be conducted in a way that:

 - ensures the safety, health and wellbeing of the children being educated and cared for by the service